AnithShatamraj/Haberman-BreastCancer/README.md

 # Haberman-BreastCancer
-I tried to predict the survaival staus of the patients using KNN Algorithm
+I tried to predict the survaival staus of the patients with breast cancer using KNN Algorithm